Real Red Magic

 The solution begins with awareness.
 We have to recognize that the populist factions of the major parties are distinct.
 Left-populists are simply not liberals.
 Right-populists are simply not conservatives.
 We cannot allow them to hide in our midst and undermine us.
 Blocking these populist extremists politically allows us to restore prosperity, under which populism cannot thrive.

 In the longer term, the fight for liberal democracy and against populism requires education and legislation, but it all starts with breaking the cycle of destruction.
 And that starts with understanding what populism is and why it must be stopped.
-We can have a government that works, but only if we can keep it out of the hands of those who benefit from its failure: the vulture populists.

 P.S.